 Windows Hello is the bio-metric login feature that Microsoft has baked into the latest version of its operating system.
 When active, it lets users log in with facial recognition or a fingerprint reader.
 Users can only use it if they have the supported hardware.
 Facial login requires an infrared webcam, and fingerprint login requires, well, a fingerprint reader.

 “Microsoft is excited to partner with Dropbox to bring more cloud storage and productivity services to Windows 10 across PC and tablets,” writes Microsoft corporate VP Steve Guggenheimer in a Dropbox blog post.
-“With the arrival of Dropbox, Windows 10 fans have easy and convenient access to photos, documents, and files anytime, anywhere.”
+“With the arrival of Dropbox,

 As expected from an app designed from the ground up for Windows, this version of Dropbox bears a slew of new features, including performance improvements from the Windows 8.1 version as well as interactive device notifications and quick search functionality.